Connie Chung: ABC

 In 1997, Chung moved to ABC News as a reporter on 20/20 and cohost of the Monday edition of the program alongside Charles Gibson.
 In 2001, she conducted an interview with Gary Condit on Primetime Thursday, focusing on his relationship with murdered Washington, D.C., intern Chandra Levy.

 She was a guest host of the morning program Good Morning America.
-After short-lived host Lisa McRee left the program, Chung declined to take over on a permanent basis, saying she did not want to broadcast 10 hours a week in the early morning.
+After short-lived host Lisa McRee left the program, Chung declined to take over on a permanent basis.
 She also was on ABC 2000 Today in Las Vegas.

 CNN

-Chung, for a short time, hosted her own show on CNN titled Connie Chung Tonight, for which she was paid $2 million per year.
+Between 2002 and 2003, Chung hosted her own show on CNN titled Connie Chung Tonight, for which she was paid $2 million per year.
 Though her arrival at CNN was heavily hyped by the network, her show was panned by critics.
 CNN changed her show from live to tape-delay to improve its continuity.
 Although it performed moderately well in the ratings (a 500,000 increase in viewers), her show was suspended once the 2003 Iraq War began.
 During the war, she was reduced to reading hourly headlines.
 Once CNN resumed regular programming, Chung requested that CNN resume broadcasting her show as soon as possible.
 The network responded by cancelling it, even though her contract had not yet expired.
-In an interview, CNN founder Ted Turner called the show "just awful."
+In an interview, CNN founder Ted Turner called the show "just awful".

 Martina Navratilova interview

 In July 2002, Chung interviewed tennis player Martina Navratilova, who at that time had been a naturalized U.S. citizen for more than 20 years, about her recent criticisms of the U.S. political system.
 Chung labeled these criticisms "un-American" and "unpatriotic" and suggested Navratilova should "go back to Czechoslovakia" (which had ceased to be a united nation nine years earlier) rather than use her celebrity status to gain a platform for her complaints.
-When Navratilova asked why it was unpatriotic to speak out, Chung replied, "Well, you know the old line, love it or leave it."
+When Navratilova asked why it was unpatriotic to speak out, Chung replied, "Well, you know the old line, love it or leave it".